-(c) An "unaffiliated" elector shall receive the primary ballot for the political party which the elector designated in the elector’s application for an absentee ballot pursuant to section 34-1002, Idaho Code.
-Provided however, that a political party’s ballot shall not be provided to an "unaffiliated" elector where that political party has not elected to allow "unaffiliated" electors to vote in such party’s primary election pursuant to section 34-904A, Idaho Code.
+(c) An unaffiliated elector shall receive the primary ballot for the political party the elector designated in the elector’s application for an absentee ballot pursuant to section 34-1002, Idaho Code.
+Provided however, that a political party’s ballot shall not be provided to an unaffiliated elector where that political party has not elected to allow unaffiliated electors to vote in such party’s primary election pursuant to section 34-904A, Idaho Code.

-(d) If an "unaffiliated" elector does not indicate a choice of political party’s primary ballot, the elector shall receive a nonpartisan ballot.
+(d) If an unaffiliated elector does not indicate a choice of a political party’s primary ballot, the elector shall receive a nonpartisan ballot.

 (5) A political party may supply a witness to accompany the clerk in the personal delivery of an absentee ballot.
-If the political party desires to supply a witness it shall be the duty of the political party to supply the names of such witnesses to the clerk no later than forty-five (45) days prior to the election.
+If the political party desires to supply a witness, it shall be the duty of the political party to supply the names of such witnesses to the clerk no later than forty-six (46) days prior to the election.
 The clerk shall notify such witnesses of the date and approximate hour the clerk or deputy clerk intends to deliver the ballot.